giantswarm/prometheus/docs/index.md

 +++
-title = "Monitoring with Prometheus and Grafana" description = "TODO: Add description" date = "2016-09-29" type = "page" weight = 100
+title = "Monitoring with Prometheus and Grafana" description = "Recipe to spin up a monitoring setup with Prometheus and Grafana on Kubernetes." date = "2016-09-29" type = "page" weight = 100